alexandrulupei/IMR_PROJECT_23-24/README.md

+Get ready for fun in the sun with tic-tac-toe, then head indoors for classic arcade games like whac-a-mole.

 Membrii echipei:
-Katy Petraru, Leustean Stefan, Lupei Alexandru
+Leustean Stefan, Lupei Alexandru, Petraru Ecaterina